nihilowy/surfer/README.md

 #surfer

-about surfer
+Simple  keyboard based web browser.
+No tabs.

-my try of webkitgtk web browser.No tabs.
  Based on webkit2gtk and  gtk3. lariza and epiphany, surf inspired.

 No xlibs dependency - works on wayland, weston.